CindyJS/website/src/pages/docs/cindygltutorial/creatingapplets.md

 </html>
 ```
 If you copy and paste it in a html-file, you will get a [page that only displays the interference-applet](interference.html).

+## Wrapping Up

+Two ways of creating HTML applets were presented: Either by exporting from Cinderella or by starting with a minimal boilerplate file such as [boilerplate.html](boilerplate.html) and modifing the scripts and the options of the `CindJS`-initialization command.
+One can access geometric elements within a `colorplot` command to create more interactivity.

+You can continue the CindyGL-tutorial [here](textures.html).